 At the same time as you’re pruning away activities that aren’t meaningful to you, you should be leaning in to activities that are important to you and seek leadership positions with increased responsibility as you move through high school.

-Leadership positions in some activities are a little hard to plan for — for instance, you can never count on the results of an election, and application-based positions are still subject to the discretion of the advisor or other authority figure selecting the leader.
+Leadership positions in some activities are a little hard to plan for — for instance, you can never count on the results of an election, and application-based positions are still subject to the discretion of the consultant or other authority figure selecting the leader.
 It’s your responsibility to put in the most effort that you can to demonstrate that you’re a worthy candidate for a leadership position in the activities you’re passionate about.

 Staying late after club meetings to help clean up and discuss upcoming projects with current leaders.
 Signing up for more responsibilities and demonstrating that you’re committed to the activity because you’re always willing to show up and do the work.
 Making friends with current leaders or other members so they recognize your passion for the activity and your potential for leadership.